softwaremill/kcpilot/README.md

 ### Per-Broker Analysis

-For large clusters that exceed LLM token limits, KafkaPilot automatically:
+For large clusters that exceed LLM token limits, KCPilot automatically:
 - Processes each broker individually when `per_broker_analysis: true`
 - Filters data to only include relevant information (logs + configs for log analysis)
 - Combines findings from all brokers into a comprehensive report